|Role and Mobility||Medium- to Long-Range Surface to Air Defense; Road-Mobile|

 |Designer/Producer||National Chung-Shan Institute of Science and Technology (NCIST)|

 The next variant of the system, the Tien-Kung II, was deployed in 1998.
-The Tien-Kung II included a slightly enlarged modified version of the original, and also replaced the semi-active seeker with an active radar homing seeker for increased range and capability.
-It is otherwise similar to the Tien-Kung I, relying on the same launcher.
+The Tien-Kung II included a slightly enlarged modified version of the original, and also replaced the semi-active seeker with an active radar homing seeker for increased range and capability. [iii] It is otherwise similar to the Tien-Kung I, relying on the same launcher.
 Fulfilling a long-range intercept role, it primarily serves as air defense against formations of high-performance aircraft.

 The Tien-Kung system provides Taiwan with a domestically produced and highly capable air defense.
 Each new variant has allowed for greater range of defense.
 The newest variant, the Tien-Kung III provides medium- to long-range coverage that better ensures Taiwan’s ability to intercept threats earlier in their trajectory when they pose a lower risk.
 The Tien-Kung III is also capable of providing defense against some ballistic missiles.

-December 14-16, 2016: Taiwan conducts a three-day live-exercise to test its air defense capabilities, including the Tien-Kung III.[iv]
+December 14-16, 2016: Taiwan conducts a three-day live-exercise to test its air defense capabilities, including the Tien-Kung III.[vii]

-January 2016:The Tien-Kung III is exhibited at the Bahrain Air Show.[v]
+January 2016:The Tien-Kung III is exhibited at the Bahrain Air Show.[viii]

-2009:The Taiwan Military starts operation test and evaluation (OT&E) to assess the Tien-Kung III’s performance, effectiveness, and suitability parameters.[vi]
+2009:The Taiwan Military starts operation test and evaluation (OT&E) to assess the Tien-Kung III’s performance, effectiveness, and suitability parameters.[ix]

 2001:Development of the Tien-Kung III begins.